-Many fires in Westchester go unnoticed for far too long because smoke detectors are beeping and homeowners decide to take them down.
+Many fires in Westchester go unnoticed for far too long because smoke detectors make a beeping sound, and homeowners decide to take them down.
 One important thing to realize is most smoke detectors have a backup battery in them.
 Although a smoke detector might be hooked into your home’s electrical supply, you may need to replace a battery.
-Although there are other reasons why a smoke detector might be beeping, the most common is a battery outage.
+Although there are other reasons why a smoke detector might be beeping or blinking red, the most common is a battery outage.

 The most important thing to do is to determine which smoke alarm is beeping and replace it immediately.
-If you notice that all the smoke alarms are beeping, it’s likely they are all programmed to beep if one is beeping.
-As a practice of good habit, replace them all at the same time.
+If you notice that all the smoke alarms are beeping, it’s likely they are all programmed to sound simultaneously.
+As a practice of good habit, change all your smoke detectors' batteries at the same time.

 A monitored smoke detector uses the same technology as the ones you might currently have, but they are hooked through your security system.
-If the smoke detectors detect smoke or flames, the smoke detector alerts everyone in the home audibly, exactly as a traditional smoke detector does.
+If the smoke detectors sense smoke or flames, the smoke detector alerts everyone in the home audibly, exactly as a traditional smoke detector would.

 The difference is, upon alerting your family audibly, the smoke detector simultaneously communicates with your security system and sends a fire signal to the Central Station and Fire Department.

-- If occupants of a home are sleeping
+- Protection if occupants of a home are sleeping

-- If no one is in the home during the day or away on vacation
+- Peace of mind if no one is in the home during the day or away on vacation

-- If you have pets or other stay in guests that might not be able to get to the phone in time
+- Safety for pets or other stay-in guests that might not be able to get to the phone in time

-- Homeowners insurance discount of up to 20%
+- A homeowners insurance discount of up to 20%

-Regardless of if you have ionization or photoelectric-type smoke detectors, monitored or not monitored smoke detectors, the most important part is that you stay proactive and always test your smoke detectors once a week.
+Regardless if you have Ionization or Photoelectric-type smoke detectors, monitored or not monitored smoke detectors, the most important part is that you stay proactive and always test your smoke detectors once a week.
 The National Fire Protection Agency estimates that over 800 lives could be saved per year in the United States if homes had working smoke alarms!

 Make sure to test, clean and replace your smoke detectors regularly and if you have any questions, please feel free to give us a call at 914.232.0003